navis-org/pymaid/README.md

 `pip install git+git://github.com/schlegelp/pymaid@master`

 This command should also work to update the package.

+If your default distribution is Python 2, you have to explicitly tell [PIP](https://pip.pypa.io/en/stable/installing/) to install for Python 3:

+`pip3 install git+git://github.com/schlegelp/pymaid@master`

 **Attention**: on Windows, the dependencies (i.e. Numpy, Pandas and SciPy) will likely fail to install automatically.
 Your best bet is to get a Python distribution that already includes them (e.g. [Anaconda](https://www.continuum.io/downloads)).